mattcone/static-guide/content/chapter-8-implementing-version-control.md

 Now it’s time to explore a new topic: version control.
 Version control can help you keep track of changes to files over time and manage contributions from other individuals.

-Version control's premise is simple: Changes to your files should be tracked and reversible.
+The premise of version control is simple: changes to your files should be tracked and reversible.
 If you've ever saved different versions of a Microsoft Word file by naming it `my-document-version1.doc` and `my-document-version2.doc`, or if you've used the track changes feature in Microsoft Word, you've already used a crude form of version control.

 A version control system like [Git](https://git-scm.com/) allows us to add this functionality to the source files of our website.
 With version control, it's easy to tell exactly what changes we made to our website, and when we made them.
 Rolling changes back to a previous version of our website is simple.